antolin-luis/ArchDataScience/README.md

   - this change should take place in the .zshrc file
 - [ ] Need to check error messages in docker/docker-compose in sci install script
 - [ ] Need to mix installations from Alternative and unchanged sci install script
+- [ ] configure /usr/share/sddm/themes/Corners/theme.conf to make the image in the greeting screen more customizable (line 3 'Backgrounds')
 ---

 ## 📜 License